 Cherreads

-Chapter 2 - Chapter 2 : When Shadows Follow You Home
+Chapter 2 - When Shadows Follow You Home

-Walking briskly, Damon stepped through the tall double doors into the dining hall, only to be greeted by an all-too-familiar silence.
+Walking briskly, Damon stepped through the tall double doors and entered the dining hall, taking in the room with a blank expression.

 "You're late again," said Lady Morrigan, raising a butter knife in her hand.
-"That's the third time this week."
+"That's the third time this week.
+This happens again, and you will be cleaning all the rooms on your floor."

-Noticing Vincent waving towards him, Damon lowered his gaze and made his way to the center table, where kids around his age sat.
-Slipping into an empty seat, he glanced at his brother Fin beside him in displeasure.
+Noticing Vincent waving at him, he lowered his gaze and made his way to the middle table, where kids around his age sat.

 Compared to the others, he and Fin did spend quite a lot of time together, but Damon often found himself put off by Fin's appearance and his clinginess.
 He looked rather fragile with his pale skin, chestnut hair, and pink-framed glasses.